intel/dffml/master/_sources/index.rst.txt

 into new or existing applications.
 It provides APIs for dataset generation, storage, and model definition.

-- :ref:`plugin_models` handle implementations of machine learning algorithms.
+- Models handle implementations of machine learning algorithms.
   Likely wrapping code from a popular machine learning framework.

+  - To use models from the command line see :ref:`plugin_models`

+  - To use models from python see the :doc:`quickstart/model`

 - Sources handle the storage of datasets, saving and loading them from files, databases, remote APIs, etc.